-- BLUE BAG: gear you need for the bike course, including your BIB number, the helmet with stickers on the front, shoes if they are not clipped on the bike, jacket, nutrition, sunglasses, etc. - RED BAG: gear you need for the run course: running shoes, socks, nutrition, etc. - WHITE BAG: street wear bag, it can be used to put any additional clothing you wear before the race or may need directly after the race
+- BLUE BAG: Equipment you need for the bike course, including your bib number helmet with stickers on the front, shoes if not attached to the bike, jacket, nutrition, sunglasses, etc. - RED BAG: Equipment you will need for the run: Running shoes, socks, nutrition, etc. - WHITE BAG: Bag for street clothing after the race and all additional items that you may need after the race.